Return on Equity (ROE)

 With net income in the numerator, Return on Equity (ROE) looks at the firm’s bottom line to gauge overall profitability for the firm’s owners and investors.
 Stockholders are at the bottom of the pecking order of a firm’s capital structure, and the income returned to them is a useful measure that represents excess profits that remain after paying mandatory obligations and reinvesting in the business.

-Simply put, with ROE, Investors can see if they’re getting a good return on their money, while a company can evaluate how efficiently they’re utilizing shareholders’ equity.
+Simply put, with ROE, investors can see if they’re getting a good return on their money, while a company can evaluate how efficiently they’re utilizing the firm’s equity.
 ROE must be compared to the historical ROEs of the company and to the industry’s ROE average – it would mean little if merely looked at in isolation.
-Other financial metrics can be looked at to get a more complete and informed picture of the company for evaluation purposes.
+Other financial ratios can be looked at to get a more complete and informed picture of the company for evaluation purposes.

-In order to persuade investors, a company should be able to generate a higher ROE than the return available from a lower risk investment.
+In order to satisfy investors, a company should be able to generate a higher ROE than the return available from a lower risk investment.

 As an example, if a company has $150,000 in equity and $850,000 in debt, then the total capital employed is $1,000,000.
-This is the same number for total assets employed.
+This is the same number of total assets employed.
 At 5%, it will cost $42,000 to service that debt, annually.
-If the company manages to increase its profits before interest at 12% of assets employed, the remaining profit after paying the interest is $78,000, which will increase equity by more than 50%, assuming the profit generated gets reinvested back.
+If the company manages to increase its profits before interest to a 12% return on capital employed (ROCE), the remaining profit after paying the interest is $78,000, which will increase equity by more than 50%, assuming the profit generated gets reinvested back.
 As we can see, the effect of debt is to magnify the return on equity.

 The return on equity ratio can also be skewed by share buybacks.
 When management repurchases its shares from the marketplace, this reduces the number of outstanding shares.
 Thus, ROE increases as the denominator shrinks.